unconed/threestrap/docs/core.md

 // Bind target's 'event' events to object.method(event, three)
 // where target is one of:
 // - three: threestrap context
-// - this: the object itself
+// - this: the listening object itself
 // - element: the containing element
 // - canvas: the canvas
 // - window: window object